 - In 2016, the JIC censured Circuit Court Judge Marvin Wiggins for repeatedly presenting indigent defendants with the ultimatum to pay court fees, donate blood or go to jail.

 - In 2017, the JIC suspended Armstead Lester Hayes III, presiding judge of Montgomery's municipal court, for 11 months and forced him to pay $4,312 in court costs, because Judge Hayes had violated canons of judicial ethics by jailing poor people who couldn't afford to pay fines.

 - In 2017, a U.S. District Court judge ordered the court in Randolph County to free a woman held in jail because she could not afford to post unaffordable bail.

 McGuire & Associates is committed to ending the scourge of debtors’ prison in Montgomery and throughout Alabama.
 Our civil rights division is prepared to advocate aggressively for victims of this inhumane and unconstitutional practice.

 McGuire & Associates protects the constitutional rights of residents in Montgomery and throughout Alabama.
-To schedule a free consultation with a passionate civil rights lawyer, call us at 334-651-8891 or contact our Montgomery office online.
+To schedule a consultation with a passionate civil rights lawyer, call us at 334-651-8891 or contact our Montgomery office online.
 Our office is located at 31 Clayton Street, convenient to I-85 and I-65.